-Theraplay is a unique intervention of play therapy.
-It utilizes play between the child and parent to enhance attachment, self-esteem, trust in others, and engagement.
+Cincinnati Counseling and Play Therapy occasionally uses theraplay -- a unique intervention of play therapy between the child and parent to enhance attachment, self-esteem, trust in others and engagement.

 Theraplay is an evidenced-based practice that promotes positive interaction between a child and parent(s).
-It was developed by using the natural and playful interactions of parents and children in healthy relationships.
-Sessions are built around four qualities of secure parent-child relationships: structure, engagement, nurture, and challenge.
-Theraplay sessions are active, and create a connection between the child and parent(s).
-Results include more positive interactions between child and parent(s), and children often increase emotional regulation and sense of self-worth.
+It was developed to use the natural and playful interactions of parents and children in healthy relationships.
+Sessions center on four qualities of secure parent-child relationships: structure, engagement, nurture, and challenge.
+Theraplay sessions actively create a connection between the child and parent(s).
+Results include more positive interactions between the child and parent(s), and children often increase emotional regulation and sense of self-worth.

-Theraplay requires that the parents be active participants.
-This entails parents completing a 3-step assessment / intake process to evaluate if Theraplay is an appropriate intervention for your child.
+Theraplay requires that the parents to actively participate.
+This entails parents completing a 3-step assessment / intake process to evaluate if Theraplay fits your child's needs.
 Following the assessment, parents can expect weekly sessions with their child, and once to twice monthly sessions without the child.

-Theraplay is appropriate for children and parents who have difficulty connecting for various reasons.
-Theraplay has also been shown to be an effective intervention for children with histories of adoption, foster-care, and traumatic experiences.
+Children and parents who have difficulty connecting for various reasons grow and improve with Theraplay.
+Theraplay has also been an effective intervention for children with histories of adoption, foster-care, and traumatic experiences.